ibm-cloud-docs/assistant/information-security.md

 ## Health Insurance Portability and Accountability Act (HIPAA)
 {: #information-security-hipaa}

+US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans that are hosted in the Washington, DC location created on or after 1 April 2019.
+For more information, see [Enabling EU and HIPAA supported settings](/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external}.

 Do not add personal health information (PHI) to the training data (entities and intents, including user examples) that you create.
-In particular, be sure to remove any PHI from files that contain real user utterances that you upload to mine for intent user example recommendations.
+In particular, be sure to remove any PHI from files that contain real user utterances that you upload to mine for intent or intent user example recommendations.

 ## Labeling and deleting data in Watson Assistant
 {: #information-security-gdpr-wa}